Adolescent Suicide - Medical Condition

 Girls generally attempt suicide more often than boys, but boys are about 3 times more likely to die from the suicide attempt.
 This is because the methods that boys choose – often using firearms or hanging – are more lethal than those chosen by girls, namely drug overdoses or cutting themselves.

 Many troubling and difficult situations can make a teen consider suicide.
 The same emotional states that make adults vulnerable to considering suicide also apply to adolescents.
 Those with good support networks (e.g., among family and peers, or extracurricular sport, social, or religious associations) are likely to have an outlet to help them deal with their feelings.
 Others without such networks are more susceptible during their emotional changes, and may feel that they’re all alone in times of trouble.

 Apart from the normal pressures of teen life, specific circumstances can contribute to an adolescent’s consideration of suicide.
 It’s especially difficult when adolescents are confronted with problems that are out of their control, such as:

 Many suicides are committed by people who are depressed.
 Depression is a mental health disorder.
 It causes chemical imbalances in the brain, which can lead to despondency, lethargy, or general apathy towards life.
-Almost half of 14- and 15-year-olds have reported feeling some symptoms of depression, which makes coping with the extensive stresses of adolescence all the more difficult.
-Symptoms of depression in youth are often overlooked or passed off as being typical “adolescent turmoil.”
+About one tenth of 15 to 24-year-olds in Canada could be diagnosed with depression, which makes coping with the extensive stresses of adolescence all the more difficult.
+Symptoms of depression in youth are often overlooked or passed off as being typical "adolescent turmoil."